mammad2c/mmd-react-ssr/README.md

 note: we use axios because support node.js and browser.

-2- export your component with `withSSR` component in `components/withSSR.jsx`.

-3- now you can access your fetched data as `initialData` component props;
+2- now you can access your fetched data as `initialData` component props;

+## getInitialData parameters:
+- match (matched route, both on server and client)
+- req (request object ExpressJs, only server)
+- res (response object ExpressJs, only server)
+- history (react router history, only client)
+- location (react router location, only client)

 ## How to manage `head`
 you can use `react-helmet` like before in your components.